caiks/WBOT02/README.md

 lengthsKurtosisExcess: 0.337508
 lengthsHyperSkewness: -0.0980822
 ```
-The *model* appears to be much more normal than *model* 15, resembling the normal random mode *models* 52 and 53, which were also fixed *valency* but required extra constraints.
+The *model* appears to be much more normal than *model* 15, resembling the nearly normal random mode *models* 52 and 53, which were also fixed *valency* but required extra constraints.
 It seems that the filtering of *events* in the potential *likelihood* mode is less susceptible to low entropy frames when using the fixed *valency* method, while still increasing the concentration of hotspots.
 The similar multiplier, at least, suggests that we can expect the hotspots to be more concentrated than [random mode *model* 36](#contour004_036_len_position) -

 <a name="Actual-contour004_038_len_position"></a>